 My grandmother raised me in my early childhood, as my grandfather passed away before I was born.
 Despite the many challenges she faced, she always tried to bring happiness into my life.
 This inspired me to want to use technology to help others and bring happiness to those who may be weaker and more vulnerable.

-I came to Australia in 2004 for better education and higher career prospects.
-By the time I graduated foundation year, I knew I wanted to study computing.
-And by chance UNSW has a double degree of Computer and Biomedical Engineering, so I determined to put my dream on reality.
-From that point on, everything fell into place.
-My life revolved around computing and programming.
+In 2004, I came to Australia to pursue better education and career opportunities, thanks to the hard work of my father and the casino boom in Macau.
+By the time I finished my foundation year, I knew that I wanted to study computing.
+I was excited to find that UNSW had a double degree in Computer and Biomedical Engineering, which allowed me to pursue my dream.
+During my time at university, everything revolved around computing and programming.

-It was a stressful decision and I spent almost all my saving and I had to take some freelance jobs along the way.
-Thank god, we finished the game and somehow gain the angel investment and publishing partnership.
-Ever since then, everything fell into places.
-The seconds game we made, No Humanity, still have 5k+ organic downloads a day and acclimated 3 million downloads.
-Rainmaker – The Beautiful Flood, is featured by Apple multiple times and taken the top 50 paid games.
-Projection – First Light, is selected to be one of the 100 games in Apple Aracade.
-I believe creativity is always the key in products which keep Apple coming back to us.
+It was a risky decision, and I had to invest almost all of my savings and take on freelance work to make ends meet.
+Thankfully, we completed the game and secured angel investment and publishing partnerships.
+From that point on, everything started falling into place.
+Our second game, No Humanity, relied solely on organic downloads and accumulated over 5 million downloads.
+Rainmaker – The Beautiful Flood, was featured by Apple multiple times and was ranked in the top 50 paid games.
+Projection – First Light, was chosen as one of the first 100 games to be launched on Apple Arcade.
+I believe that our creativity has always been the key to our success and what keeps Apple coming back to us.

 Founding a startup is never easy, and we made a lot of mistakes and learned many valuable lessons along the way.
 Our first game had several bugs that occasionally prevented players from playing.
 Consequently, we have been working hard to ensure that our code is robust and stable.
 I developed and implemented a coding architecture for the team that reduces code dependencies and the likelihood of errors, while also facilitating code reuse across projects and enabling rapid prototyping.